-Jeffrey D. Brown will be a Lecturer for the joint Law School/Business School course “Clean Energy Project Development and Finance”, co-taught with Professor Dan Reicher and fellow Lecturer Dave Rogers, during the Winter Quarter.
-In that course, the instructors will expose law, business, and engineering students to the inter-related economic, financial, legal, engineering and policy factors that must be successfully managed to bring a clean energy project into production.
+Jeffrey D. Brown is a Lecturer for the joint Law School/Business School course “Clean Energy Project Development and Finance”, co-taught with Professor Dan Reicher and fellow Lecturer Dave Rogers.
+In that course, first taught in Winter 2015, the instructors expose law, business, and engineering students to the inter-related economic, financial, legal, engineering and policy factors that must be successfully managed to bring a clean energy project into production.

 Before working on Wall Street, Jeff was a Legislative Assistant for a U.S. Congressman from Oregon.
 Mr. Brown holds an A.B. with honors in Economics from Harvard College, where he was a Harvard National Scholar.
 He holds an M.B.A. (with distinction) from the Harvard Graduate School of Business, where he won the Ullman Agribusiness Research Award.
 As an investment banker he held registrations under NASD (Series 7, 56 and 63).